 2 "Unfounded Crimes" are Clery Act crimes, reported to have occurred on Clery Act geography, thoroughly investigated by sworn or commissioned law enforcement personnel, and found through investigation to be false or baseless, meaning that the crime did not occur and was never attempted.
-In 2021, (1) incident of Burglary was determined unfounded by sworn law enforcement personnel.

-3 In 2020, (1) incident of Stalking was motivated by anti-African American bias.
+In 2020, (1) incident of Stalking was motivated by anti-African American bias.
+In 2022, (1) incident of Stalking was motivated by anti-LGBTQ+ hate or bias.
 No other crimes in the Crimes Reported category were motivated by hate or bias.
 See the Hate Crimes category for a list of other crimes motivated by hate or bias.

-4 In 2019, (1) incident of On-Campus Student Housing Intimidation/Vandalism was motivated by anti-homosexual bias.
-In 2020, (1) incident of On-Campus Intimidation was motivated by anti-African American bias.
+4 In 2022, (1) incident of Intimidation was motivated by anti-African American bias, (1) incident of Intimidation was motivated by anti-LGBTQ+ hate or bias, and (2) incidents of Intimidation were motivated by anti-religious (Muslim)/national origin hate or bias.